Danny024/UavPin/README.md

 ## 3D Map Reconstruction
 The 3D Map recosntruction was carried out using the fusion of the snesor readings from lidar sensor and the depth sensor.
-The segmentation point cloud gives better seen understanding of the environment.
+The reconstructed map when compared to ground truth comprises of rgb image and segmentation point cloud.
+The segmentation point cloud gives better seen understanding of the environment by segmenting objects in the scene using colour mapping.
 ![3D Reconstruct](images/3D_reconstruct.png)

 ## Computer Vision algorithm